loomio/loomio-docs/user_manual/src/threads/engaging_with_threads/index.md

 You can add a link to a Google doc in Loomio anywhere there is a text space; when starting a thread or poll, writing a comment, or updating your group description.
 The link icon is one of the formatting tools under the space you can write text in Loomio.

-To use the link icon,
+To use the link feature,
 1. Select the text you want to link to - say the name of a document
 2. Click the link icon
 3. Find the document link - go to your Google drive and ‘Get link’, or go to the Google doc and ‘Share link’.
 Check the link permissions so members can open the link - usually ‘Anyone with the link’.
 Copy the link to your clipboard.